Direct Estimation of Appearance Models for Segmentation: Appearance Estimation

-\paragraph{Least squares solution} The approach described above only uses a small number of the constraints defined by $\beta$.
-In practice we have found that using all of the constraints in a least squares formulation leads to a more robust solution (recall that in practice we only have empirical estimates for $\alpha$ and $\beta$).
+The approach described above uses a small number of the constraints defined by $\alpha$ and $\beta$ to exactly recover $\theta_0$ and $\theta_1$.
+However, in practice we only have empirical estimates of $\alpha$ and $\beta$.
+We also don't expect real data to perfectly fit our assumptions.
+We now describe an alternative method that uses all of the constraints defined by $\alpha$ and $\beta$ in a least squares formulation.

 Let $i_1,\ldots,i_k$ be an ordering of $L=\{1,\ldots,k\}$.
-Our empirical results show that ordering the indices in decreasing value of $\beta(i,i)-\alpha^2(i)$ works well and is better than a random order.
+Our empirical results show that ordering the indices in decreasing value of $\hat{\beta}(i,i)-\hat{\alpha}^2(i)$ works well and is better than a random order.